open-aviation/workshop/docs/index.md

 ## Registration

-Registration is free of charge.
+The workshop is free of charge.
 However, for logistics purposes, we ask you to kindly register using the [online form](https://forms.gle/4FNvuQbTYm55Wrv99)